Become a Secret Service Agent: Step-by-Step Career Guide

 Research the requirements to become a Secret Service Special Agent.
 Learn about the job description and duties and read the step-by-step process to start a career in the Secret Service.

-Requirements to Become a Secret Service Agent
+Do I Want to Be a Secret Service Agent?

 An individual interested in becoming a Special Agent needs to be a U.S. citizen and possess a bachelor's degree, related law enforcement experience or a combination of college coursework and law enforcement experience.
 This job is physically demanding and requires applicants to be in top physical shape.
 The following table outlines the core requirements to become a Special Agent, according to the U.S. Secret Service: